 One aspect of video production that has changed over the last fifteen years is a move from one-off videos to episodic videos.
 I’ve discussed this change before, but today I’ll go in-depth to explain how and why one of our clients use episodic videos for their internal communication.

 We started working with AIA Australia in 2012.
 They wanted to communicate with their employees regularly, in a way that would be more engaging for the team than simply sending out an email.
-They were interested in the opportunities provided by video, so we offered them a solution to shoot their videos in our studio space.
+They were interested in the opportunities provided by video, so we offered them a solution to shoot their videos in our studio space using our video production crew.

 AIA Australia utilise our teleprompter so that their presenters don’t have to memorise scripts.
 This allows them to walk in-and-out without any set-up on their behalf at all, which saves time.